jmarsik/rsInternationalSettings/README.md

 ##Changelog

+######v0.5
+Changes to make rsUserLocale resource more robust.
+It looks that under certain load conditions (ie. when provisioning the virtual machine in Azure environment) the scheduled job registered by using Register-ScheduledJob cmdlet is not immediately available to Get-Job and other similar cmdlets.
+Or maybe it was caused by not explicitly importing the PSScheduledJob module, I don't know ... but that shouldn't be the cause because the module should be imported by calling the Register-ScheduledJob cmdlet.
+The observed behavior is strange and sometimes not very deterministic.

 ######v0.4
 More changes in the method of setting of the values, previous attempt failed when changing the user locale, because it looks like that the Set-Culture PowerShell cmdlet doesn't work under LocalSystem user account (used by default by DSC) and also when launched via DSC under any account!
 So I tried to use the trick with scheduled job to discover problems with registering this scheduled job under LocalSystem account :) The only combination left was running DSC resource under other than LocalSystem account and using the scheduled job trick in the resource's code.
 Aaaand ... it worked!
 Hurray!